angeldev96/dgpraph-setup/README.md

+# Steps to install dgraph in our system

 1. First thing first, we need to have docker installed in our system, this steps are made for an ubuntu based OS (all of it, not only for docker). https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04-es